samwilson/kohana_webdb/README.md

 ## Quick Start

 1. Download and uncompress in a web-accessible location.
+Or use Composer.

 2. Copy `config.dist.php` to `config.php` and edit the constants therein.